DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-07-07-reviewing-course-statuses.md

 ### Published with unpublished changes

-We will remove‘Published with unpublished changes’.
+We will remove ‘Published with unpublished changes’.
 All changes will be saved and published immediately, simplifying the editing workflow

 ### Closed